rpmuller/ePubs/WP1.md

-During the fifth century---whatever part the Sophists may have had in the change---there was in Athens a transformation from a certain stiff Puritan simplicity to a quick-witted and rather cruel cynicism in conflict with a slow-witted and equally cruel defence of crumbling orthodoxy.
+During the fifth century---whatever part the Sophists may have had in the change---there was in Athens a transformation from a certain stiff Puritan simplicity to a quick-witted and rather cruel cynicism in conflict with a slow-witted and equally cruel defense of crumbling orthodoxy.
 At the beginning of the century comes the Athenian championship of the cities of Ionia against the Persians, and the victory of Marathon in 490 BC.
 At the end comes the defeat of Athens